Internet outage: Military blackout

 The temporary disconnection of civilian internet access by military forces is an important aspect of information warfare.
 This tactic is common today, and is often used in concert with a ground invasion by conventional forces.
 It could also be used in advance of an airstrike campaign.

 Weather or natural disaster

 Extreme weather events and natural disasters can lead to internet outages by either directly destroying local ICT infrastructure or indirectly damaging the local electricity grid.
 The Monash IP Observatory and KASPR Datahaus have tracked the impact of Hurricane Florence 2018, Cyclone Fani 2018, and Hurricane Laura in 2020.

 Solar storms

 Solar superstorms could cause large-scale global months-long Internet outages.
-A researchers describes potential mitigation measures and exceptions – such as user-powered mesh networks, related peer-to-peer applications and new protocols – and the robustness of the current Internet infrastructure.
+Researchers have described potential mitigation measures and exceptions – such as user-powered mesh networks, related peer-to-peer applications and new protocols – and the robustness of the current Internet infrastructure.

 Cyberattacks

 Distributed Denial of Service (DDoS) attacks

 These attacks flood a website or network with traffic from multiple sources, overwhelming the server and making it unavailable to users.